MerginMaps/docs/src/tutorials/mobile/index.md

 	When GPS accuracy falls below a threshold, <MobileAppName /> reports this to the user using the warning above and using the GPS traffic light dot.
 It's highly recommended that users set this threshold to a sensible value as described below.
 	:::

-	FIXME: How many times will the user need to set his - just once?

 	<MobileAppName /> uses a traffic light system to display GPS status

 	* Green: OK - GPS accuracy within defined threshold